Complications & Symptoms of Not Eating Enough During Pregnancy: First Trimester & On

 Women may also be experiencing other life changes, such as preparing for a new baby or adjusting to new work or family demands, which can impact their appetite.

-Not eating enough third trimester
+Not eating enough during the third trimester

 The third trimester of pregnancy is a time of significant physical changes as the baby grows and develops.
 As a result, some women may have difficulty eating enough to meet their nutritional needs.
 Several potential reasons exist, including physical discomfort, hormonal changes, and emotional stress.